LordSembor/DnDice/README.md

-# Readme
+# DnDice

-His is a module that calculates and prints value-probabiliy distributions of dice rolls as commonly used in tabletop roleplay games such as 'Dungeon & Dragons®'
+This is a module that calculates and prints value-probabiliy distributions of dice rolls as commonly used in tabletop roleplay games such as 'Dungeon & Dragons®' (I haven't actually looked at what games other than D&D 5e might require.)

 # Examples

 This shows the basic dice rolling syntax, and how the probabilities are expressed.
-Notice that the +5 inside the gwf function is stripped.
+Notice that the +5 inside the gwf function is stripped:

 ```python
 from DnDice import d, gwf